Furrrlo/acse/README.md

-Given an array and a scalar, take the least significant digit which is equal to 1 and use it's position as an index to make an access into the array.
+Given an array and a scalar, take the least/most significant digit which is equal to 1 and use it's position as an index to make an access into the array.

 ```c